 Social Media and Sexual Harassment at Workplace

 The social media’s rise has led to many instances where the case of sexual harassment have crossed the boundaries of the corporate building and reached to the general public.
 Sometimes when this information reaches the home of the victims through social media then it becomes stressful for the family of the victim.
 In most of these cases, the image of the employer itself gets maligned and the perception of the public about the brand changes.
-The public indirectly starts blaming the company for sexual harassment against the victim without the knowledge of sexual harassment case being true or not.
+The public indirectly starts blaming the company for sexual harassment against the victim without the knowledge of workplace harassment case being true or not.
 Therefore, many corporates are refraining their employees from posting anything on social media about their work-life.

 The opportunities offered by social media channels to employees gives them a medium to conduct discrimination or harassing behaviour.
 These platforms have often been used as a tool to post a sexual comment or mocking images to cyberbully some of their colleagues and intimidate them.
-It has lead to cases of sexual harassment continue even when the victim is not at work.
+It has lead to cases of harassment continue even when the victim is not at work.
 The amount of stress faced by the victims of social media defamation has led to few of them to commit suicide.
 The case of a senior executive of the Genpact committing suicide because a fake case of sexual harassment reached social media is an example of it.

 What Could Employees and Organisations Do to Tackle It?

 Given the potential harm discussing workplace life or posting content on social media related to the workplace can cause, the corporates are putting restrictions on their employee to post anything related to the workplace on social media.
 Even employees can stop believing any fake news and should stop posting or forwarding content on social media without verification.
 The companies can order their internal complaints committee to maintain stern privacy in cases to stop information leaking into social media.
 The employees spreading fake rumours which can come under the scanner as sexually maligning could be punished under the PoSH act.
-Online PoSH training sessions can be organised for employees to make them understand the various aspects of sexual harassment and what could happen if someone files a malicious complaint or tries to blackmail someone.
+Online PoSH act 2013 training sessions can be organised for employees to make them understand the various aspects of sexual harassment and what could happen if someone files a malicious complaint or tries to blackmail someone.
 It is recommended that the organisations take the help of legal firms for POSH training of employees that can also make employees understand the provisions of cybercrime laws to tackle online harassment.
 All these steps could prove to be a deterrent to the menace of using social media for sexual harassment and defamation.